avine/formation-angular-base/doc/workbook/public/04_tests.md

 ## Lab 4: Unit testing 3/3
 ### `app.spec.ts`

-- Now remove the "f" ("focus") prefix you previously added to the `describe` function.
+- Now remove the "f" ("focus") prefix you previously added to the `describe` function of the `ProductCard` test.

-This component depends on 2 other components:
+The `App` component depends on 2 other components:

 - `Menu`